sourcemeta/registry/docs/commercial.md

 ## Pro and Enterprise Editions

-For deployments requiring ingestion of schemas beyond the free tier limit, a commercial license from Sourcemeta is required.
-This licensing model enables us
+For deployments requiring ingestion of schemas beyond the free tier limit and access to premium [built-in schema collections](library.md), a commercial license from Sourcemeta is required.
+This licensing model enables us to:
-to:

 - Maintain and enhance the Registry's advanced capabilities
 - Provide enterprise-grade support and reliability